 Brazil is more expensive than most of the other countries that we visited in South America.
 We found both Sao Paulo and Rio to be noticeably more expensive than Buenos Aires.
 However, compared to European prices, Brazil can still easily be a bargain.

 How Much Time Do I Need in Brazil with Kids?

 Brazil is a huge country that you could spend months exploring.
 We felt that three weeks was the right amount of time to get a good sense of the country.

-With three weeks in Brazil, you can explore both beaches and cities, as well as both the north and the southern parts of the country.
+With three weeks in Brazil, you can explore both beaches and cities, as well as both the northern and the southern parts of the country.
 You will not have time to explore the Amazon in Brazil, which could be its own trip.

 There You Have It: Three Weeks in Brazil

 Everything you need for an epic three weeks in Brazil!
-On this itinerary you’ll cover cities and beaches in both the North and South of this massive country.
-There’s always more to explore, but this itinerary gives you a great taste of the country.
+On this itinerary, you’ll cover cities and beaches in both the North and South of this massive country.
+There’s always more to explore, but this itinerary gives you a great taste of Brazil.
 Don’t miss this country full of warm, welcoming people!